 - 1.5l bottle of water: $0.5

 Overall, your monthly costs for food in Belgrade (including eating out 4-5 times each month) will cost you around $200 on the lower end and $400 on the higher end.
-Probably an average of around $300 per person is safe to consider in most cases.
+Probably an average of around $300 to $350 per person is safe to consider in most cases.

 Transportation costs in Belgrade